MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

         :file: diagramA.svg

-You transfer ``data`` between each of this section.
-Data that must be potentialy decoded and then encoded, depending of what the section require.
+You transfer ``data`` between each of these section.
+Data that must be potentially decoded and then encoded, depending on what the section required.
 In Substance Painter this ``data`` is most of the time pixels, encoded using the RGB color model.

-All of this data-transfers allow me to introduce the first core rule:
+All of these data-transfers allow me to introduce the most important rule:
 :text-green:`you always need to know where you start to know where you are going`.
 As an example, in the above diagram, to convert the ``Input`` data to the